Tejraj2004/RefineSnap/README.md

 # 🎨 RefineSnap – AI Background Removal

 RefineSnap is a sleek AI-powered web app that lets users remove image backgrounds instantly with just one click.
-Built using the MERN stack, it integrates with the **Clipdrop API** for high-quality, fast, and reliable background removal.
+It features **Razorpay integration first and foremost**, allowing users to purchase credits and subscriptions seamlessly for image processing.
+Built using the MERN stack, it also integrates with the **Clipdrop API** for high-quality, fast, and reliable background removal.

-Whether you're a designer, content creator, or just need quick transparent images — RefineSnap makes it effortless.
+Whether you're a designer, content creator, or just need quick transparent images — RefineSnap makes it effortless while showcasing smooth payment handling with Razorpay.

 ---

 ## 🚀 Overview
 ✨ A simple yet powerful platform where:

+- 💳 Users can purchase credits via **Razorpay** to process images
-- 📤 Users can upload any image (JPG/PNG)
+- 📤 Upload any image (JPG/PNG)
-- ✂️ Background is instantly removed with AI precision
+- ✂️ Background is instantly removed with AI precision using **Clipdrop API**
 - 📂 Download the processed image directly in seconds
 - 💻 Clean and responsive UI for smooth usage